Florida's 20th District · 2026

 Florida Constitution

 In 2010, Florida voters approved a constitutional amendment prohibiting partisan redistricting and barring maps drawn to favor or disfavor a political party or incumbent.
-Any map enacted by the Legislature must satisfy these standards.
+The map signed in May 2026 must satisfy these standards — and the lawsuit against it argues it does not.

 Voting Rights Act